It may be fall…but now’s the time to get your house ready for winter.

-When it’s raining or cold and icy, you’re not going to be able to make the repairs we discuss here, so the next time the sun is out and the temperatures are above 40 degrees, Mike suggests you get out their and spend a little time sealing up your house now.
+When it’s raining or cold and icy, you’re not going to be able to make the repairs we discuss here, so the next time the sun is out, and the temperatures are above 40 degrees is when to get out there and spend a little time sealing up your house now.

-A second way to approach sealing up your driveway is with product that come in a liquid form.
-One product is Brewer Cote Wet Stick roof cement, which is tar in a caulking tube.
+One way to approach sealing up your driveway is with a product that comes in a liquid form.
+One product is Wet Stick roof cement, tar in a caulking tube.
 Just use the tip to fill the crack with a bead of tar.
-Each tube will fill up to 55 feet of crack with a 3/16” bead of tar.
-The only drawback with this is that it takes about 30 days to cure.
-But can be applied in cold and wet conditions for emergency crack seals when the weather isn't cooperating.
-Another product to try is Liquid Nails Mortar Repair Sealant, which is good for filling crevices next to the house.
+Each tube will fill up to 55 feet of crack with a 3/16″ bead of tar.
+The only drawback is that it takes about 30 days to cure.
+But can be applied in cold and wet conditions for emergency crack seals when the weather isn’t cooperating.
+Another product to try is Liquid Nails Mortar Repair Sealant, which is suitable for filling crevices next to the house.

-“Just push the backer rod part-way down into the crack so that you only need to put a thin layer of caulk over the top.”
+The products we’ve discussed are suitable for cracks and small crevices.
+However, if your gaps are enormous, you’ll want to consider using Caulk Backer Rod.
+First, push the backer rod part-way down into the crack, so you only need to put a thin layer of caulk over the top.

-Another product that is good for filling a crack alongside the foundation of your house is Brewer Cote Pourable Asphalt Crackfiller for concrete or asphalt.
-A one gallon container of this black tar and it comes with a nozzle that fits on the top.
+Another good product for filling a crack alongside the foundation of your house is a Pourable Asphalt Crackfiller for concrete or asphalt.
+A one-gallon container of this black tar comes with a nozzle that fits on the top.
 Just put the nozzle on and run it along the crack.
 This dries in about 24-48 hours as long as the temperature is above 50 degrees.

-There is a similar product made by Quikrete that matches the color of gray concrete.
-Quikrete’s Concrete Crackfiller is made of synthetic materials and comes in two sizes – quarts and gallons.
+A similar product made by Quikrete matches the color of gray concrete.
+Quikrete’s Concrete Crackfiller is made of synthetic materials.